troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

             // However, if you don't want to store a weight per-lobe you can instead substitute it with the
             // precomputed integral at a slight increase in error.

-            // Clamp the MC-computed integral to within a reasonable ad-hoc factor of the actual integral to avoid noise. let sphericalIntegral = max(
+            // Clamp the MC-computed integral to at least the precomputed integral to reduce variance. let sphericalIntegral = max(self.lobeMCSphericalIntegrals[i], lobes[i].precomputedSphericalIntegral)
-                self.lobeMCSphericalIntegrals[i],
-                lobes[i].precomputedSphericalIntegral * 0.75
-            )

             let otherLobesContribution = currentEstimate - self.lobes[i].amplitude * weight
             let newValue = (sample.value - otherLobesContribution) * weight / sphericalIntegral